xpmatteo/scopa-trainer-v2/memory-bank/systemPatterns.md

 - **Centralized State**: A single `gameState` object tracks all aspects of the game
 - **Immutable Snapshots**: State history is preserved for move analysis and replay
 - **Event-Driven Updates**: UI responds to state changes rather than directly modifying visuals
+- **Real-time Score Analysis**: Score breakdown continuously updates to reflect current game state

 ### Rendering System
 - **Component-Based Rendering**: Game board, cards, hands, and controls are modular
-- **Visual Feedback Pattern**: Selected cards have visual indicators
+- **Visual Feedback Pattern**: Selected cards and score advantages have visual indicators
 - **Declarative Updates**: UI renders from state rather than imperative mutations
+- **Separated Presentation**: HTML structure, CSS styling, and JavaScript behavior are in separate files

 ### AI Implementation
 - **Pure Function Pattern**: AI is implemented as a module with pure functions that receive only the information an AI player would know